All Episodes

 They've already lost it.

-It's now a cliche to rant about all this.
+It's now a cliché to rant about all this.

 Edward, you are the story.

-You and people like you are the real story.
+You and your inability to understand what's going on, you and people like you are the real story.

 The inability of Westerners to condemn those who are responsible for causing all of this.